How to make Homemade Liquid Laundry Detergent

-Guys, I’m not gonna lie to you, I’ve tried the homemade laundry detergent before intending to share it… and it was awful!
-I actually tried homemade laundry detergents twice before this one and both just did not make the cut.
-I had basically almost given up on DIY laundry detergent completely, when my good friend Keesha text me and said she had a recipe and wanted to make it together!
-I had my doubts, but she told me her mom and her sister had both been using this kind forever and swore by it and I decided I would give it a go.
-Holy cow..
-I am in love with the stuff!
-I don’t know if it was because my first two attempts were for dry laundry detergent, or what, but this DIY liquid laundry detergent is AMAZING!
+We are so excited to share this homemade liquid laundry detergent recipe with you today.
+After a lot of trial and error, I’ve got a good one for you.
+We have actually tried DIY laundry detergent recipes twice before this one, and neither impressed me.
+In full disclosure, my first two attempts were for dry laundry detergent.
+I had almost given up on it completely, when my good friend Keesha texted me and said she had a recipe and wanted to make it together!
+I had my doubts, but she told me her mom and her sister had both been using this kind forever and swore by it, so I decided I would give it a go.
+Holy cow.
+I am in love with this liquid laundry detergent, it is AMAZING!

 - 4 cups boiling water